+Third and voluntary sector

-voluntary sector planning partners The third and voluntary sector is a vital partner for councils in delivering services.
+The third and voluntary sector is a vital partner for councils in delivering services.
 We want our audit work to help those bodies engage with councils and IJBs to improve services.
-We also seek their views on Community planning partners play a vital role in partnership with councils and IJBs to deliver services and improve outcomes for communities.
-We want our audit work to help improve such partnership working. what our work should look at.

 We also seek their views on what our work should look at.